UAF Finance & Accounting: Travel Office

 Per-diem is the daily rate of payment to a traveler in lieu of reimbursement for actual costs of subsistence expenses including lodging and/or meals, tips and other incidental expenses incurred while traveling.
 Per-diem is based on place of destination, regardless of start of transit time, and is based on a 24-hour day clock regardless of time zones.
 Payments are not to exceed two halves per day.

 The University of Alaska reimburses for the actual cost of lodging up to 150% of the standard lodging rate .
 A business justification is required i f lodging exceeds 150% of the standard lodging rate.
+NANA Management has given the University a discount code to use for select Mariott hotels in the Fairbanks and Anchortage area.
+Discount can be used for business or personal stays.
+Please see the flyer from NANA for more information.

 The Alaska meals and incidentals rate shall be $60.00 for Anchorage, Fairbanks, Juneau and their surrounding communities.
 This rate is set by the President.
 Alaska locations specifically identified in the federal per diem tables, other than Anchorage, Fairbanks and Juneau and their surrounding communities, may use the maximum allowable per diem rate for that location.